 Dr. Eric Hoogstra - Zeeland, Michigan - Chairman

-Dr. Hoogstra teaches corporate and personal finance, along with risk and insurance at Grand Valley State University.
+Dr. Hoogstra teaches corporate and real estate finance, at Grand Valley State University.
 He earned his Ph.D. in Organization and Management and in Non-Profit Finance at Capella University.
 He also holds an MBA in Finance, as well as a BS in Business Administration.

 Dr. Hoogstra and his wife Ranae have two children, Lindsey and Ryan (married to Emily), and the whole family has been actively involved with Kenya Hope.
 He has been a board member since 2009 and has made a number of trips to Kenya to serve at the Hope Centers.